byamashiro/ICS110/README.txt

 7
 ===========
-weapons = ['sword', 'axe', 'bow', 'dagger']
+--Why does the second for loop work, what is the syntax behind 'index,weapon'? weapons = ['sword', 'axe', 'bow', 'dagger']

 for index in range(len(weapons)):
     print('Weapon: ' + weapons[index] + '\t Indexed as ' + str(index))
 for index, weapon in enumerate(weapons):
     print('WEAPON: ' + weapon + '\t INDEXED as ' + str(index))

-why does assigning things to lists make them point to a value of None? items ['a', 'b', 'c'] items = items.sort()
+--why does assigning things to lists make them point to a value of None? items ['a', 'b', 'c'] items = items.sort()
 >> items = items

-difference between append and extend
+--The difference between list.append()  and list.extend(), append adds a single element.